 I am a licensed healthcare provider who uses yoga as an intervention to address pain, disabilty, health and wellness.
 This is different from a yoga therapist.
 There is some controversy in the yoga world regarding yoga therapy/therapists who are not healthcare practitioners.

-As an occupational therapist, I use yoga as an intervention to treat clients to help them regain motion, balance, and strength lost as a result of injury or illness.
-I have used yoga as an intervention to help people reduce, eliminate and manage pain after accidents, illnesses, injuries and sometimes just life.
+As an occupational therapist, I use yoga as an intervention to treat clients who want to regain motion, balance, and strength lost due to injury or illness.
+I have used yoga to help people reduce, eliminate and manage pain after accidents, illnesses, injuries, and sometimes just life.
 I have designed programs around physical limitations such as being non-weight bearing on one side or a painful toe.
-People also have personal preferences such as not wanting to stretch on the floor so effective standing practices can be created.
+Some people also have personal preferences, such as not wanting to stretch on the floor so I can create effective standing practices.
 Whether you are an office employee who is on the computer eight hours a day or you are a marathoner, you are likely to develop pain at some point in your life.
 Yoga can be a wonderful method of moving your body to increase blood flow and heal your aches and pains.
 Your body’s needs change over time depending on your activities and your stress level.
-Your yoga should too.
+Your yoga should change too.
 Yoga therapy also involves adjusting your practice as your body’s needs change.
-As an experienced therapist I can help you get the most from your practice.
+As an experienced therapist, I can help you get the most from your practice.

 Small or Large Group Yoga Classes

 I also offer small or large group classes in my office or in your home, work or community setting.
 Classes can be tailored to your group needs.
 Pricing is dependent on travel and group size.
 Contact me to design your yoga class.

 - Parent-Child Yoga